-Cancer is a tough thing to face and if your dog has just been diagnosed with cancer or a tumor it is devastating.
+Cancer is a tough thing to face and if your dog has just been diagnosed with Cancer or a tumor-it is devastating.
 There are many options to think about when faced with this diagnosis including options your vet has surely discussed.
 Cancer in dogs is unfortunately common especially for dogs 10 years and older.
-Depending on the type of cancer or where the tumor is located the treatment options can range from surgery to chemo.
+Treatment options depend on where tumors are located and what type of cancer it is.
+Treatment options range from surgery to chemotherapy and beyond.

-The unfortunate reality of pet cancer is unlike humans the percentage of pet owners who carry insurance on their pets is small.
-When you are first discussing options, it is not surprising to be in complete shock at the cost.
-We know you will do anything for your pet but when traditional methods fail or it’s economically not feasible to go the traditional route you may seek some alternative treatments.
+The unfortunate reality is that when you are first discussing options, it is not surprising to be in complete shock at the cost.
+We know you will do anything for your pet, so when traditional methods fail or it’s not economically feasible to go the traditional route, alternative treatments are sought after.

 Diet & Detox

-One of the first things you will want to do after a cancer diagnosis is to clean up your dog’s diet.
-Veterinarians and holistic practitioners agree, getting away from the over the counter dog food and instead of feeding your pet a diet of homemade clean ingredients is advised.
-Some foods that are suggested to increase their immune system is the BARF Diet (Biologically Appropriate Raw Foods) This is a high protein diet similar to what the species would eat naturally in the wild.
+One of the first things you should do after a cancer diagnosis is to clean up your dog’s diet.
+Veterinarians and holistic practitioners agree about getting away from the over the counter dog food.
+Instead feeding them a diet of homemade clean ingredients.
+There is a system Some foods that are suggested to increase their immune system the BARF Diet (Biologically Appropriate Raw Foods) This is a high protein diet similar to what the species would eat naturally in the wild.
 Focus on raw bones, meat, vegetables, fruit with seeds removed, and whole eggs.
 You can also add cottage cheese or yogurt if they are finicky about the raw vegetables.

 Acupuncture & Herbs

-There is a ton of information online about herbs that you can utilize to treat your dog’s cancer depending on the diagnosis.
-Do your research and ask your veterinarian before moving forward with a treatment process of your own as many of those herbs unlike, CBD is under-researched.
+There is a ton of information online about herbs that you can utilize to treat your dog’s cancer.
+Do your research and ask your veterinarian before moving forward with a treatment process of your own.
+Many of those new or exotic herbs unlike, CBD are under-researched.
 Acupuncture has also been used in dogs with cancer to help aid in treatments.
 For instance, one of the most common symptoms of chemotherapy for dogs is nausea and inflammation.
-Unfortunately, acupuncture can help with your dog’s quality of life but is less likely to cure your pet without the addition of conventional measures.
+Unfortunately, although acupuncture can help with your dog’s quality of life, it’s not enough.
+It’s far less likely to cure your pet without the addition of additional measures.

-A cancer diagnosis for your pet can be overwhelming and there is a lot of information out there on methods to help cure your pet, however, we always suggest discussing any plans you have to treat your pet naturally with a professional familiar with your pets specific diagnosis.
+A cancer diagnosis for your pet can be overwhelming.
+There is a lot of information out there on methods to help cure your pet.
+We always suggest discussing any plans you have to treat your pet naturally with a professional familiar with your pets specific diagnosis.
 For more information on pet cancers and tumors, we have a full guide available that discusses the most common types of cancer in both cats and dogs and links to more information on each specific type.